zedlopez/ifm/Examples/Crusoe.md

 Section 2 - The Scenario

 The Desert Isle is a room.
 "A pale expanse of sand, here and there developing into hillocks of grass, and a small clump of palms.
-The water is shallow here, and there are other islands within swimming distance -- or even wading distance, perhaps -- but none of them is any larger than your island, so it doesn't seem worth the trouble of visiting.line-so-blankA few hundred feet out, the water turns darker blue, the sea floor drops away, and there is nothing to be seen all the way down to the horizon, except a couple of fluffy clouds, and an occasional bird.line-so-blankThe remains of your fire smolder in the stone-lined pit."
+The water is shallow here, and there are other islands within swimming distance -- or even wading distance, perhaps -- but none of them is any larger than your island, so it doesn't seem worth the trouble of visiting.

+A few hundred feet out, the water turns darker blue, the sea floor drops away, and there is nothing to be seen all the way down to the horizon, except a couple of fluffy clouds, and an occasional bird.

+The remains of your fire smolder in the stone-lined pit."

 A thing can be charred or whole.
 A thing is usually whole.
 Instead of burning something: say "You hold [the noun] to the fire until it flares and chars."; now the noun is charred.